deskos-xp/hydrogenous/README.md

-A python3.x resource monitor using pyqtgraph and pyqt5
+A multithreaded Python3.x resource monitor using PyQtGraph and PyQt5, utilizing MySQL/SQLite3 Logging support to track down pesky applications that have run out of control.